UnaviaMedia/php_api/README.md

 # PHP API Example
 Simple example of a PHP API

+**NOTE:** As of now this project has fulfilled its goal of helping me better understand API development and REST architecture.
+I have moved on to improving my Javascript knowledge and learning related technologies (Node, MongoDB, React, etc).
+I may come back to this to implement authentication in PHP if time permits, but for now I am considering the project complete-ish.

 ## Description
 This project was spawned simply because I wanted to gain a better understanding both of APIs in general as well as REST oriented architecture.
 I've followed my understanding of REST APIs as best I can, helped by various blogs and specifically a post from [Creating-a-restful-api-with-php/](http://coreymaynard.com/blog/creating-a-restful-api-with-php/).